 New Mexico, United States

-Jon Davis is the author of four chapbooks and three full-length collections of poetry, Preliminary Report (Copper Canyon Press, 2010), Scrimmage of Appetite (University of Akron Press, 1995), for which he was honored with a Lannan Literary Award in Poetry, and Dangerous Amusements (Ontario Review Press, 1987), for which he received a G.E.
+Jon Davis is the author of five chapbooks and three full-length collections of poetry, Preliminary Report (Copper Canyon Press, 2010), Scrimmage of Appetite (University of Akron Press, 1995), for which he was honored with a Lannan Literary Award, and Dangerous Amusements (Ontario Review Press, 1987), for which he received a G.E.
 Younger Writers Award and the Peter I.B.
 Lavan Younger Poets Prize from the Academy of American Poets.
-A new chapbook, Thelonious Sphere, is forthcoming from Q Avenue Press in 2013.
+Heteronymy: An Anthology, a limited edition collaboration with artist Jamison Chas Banks, appeared from LaNana Creek Press in 2015.
+Dayplaces, which Davis translated from the Arabic with the author, Iraqi poet Naseer Hassan, is forthcoming from Tebot Bach Press.

 He has written scripts for short films that have screened at the National Geographic All Roads Film Festival, National Museum of the American Indian Film & Video Festival, The American Indian Film Festival, ImagineNATIVE, and on Movieola: The Short Film Channel in Canada.
 For four years, he taught screenwriting for the ABC/Disney Summer Film & Television Workshops.

 He has served as Writing Program Coordinator for the Fine Arts Work Center in Provincetown, edited the literary journals CutBank, Shankpainter and Countermeasures: A Magazine of Poetry & Ideas, and taught at College of Santa Fe, Santa Fe University of Art & Design, and Salisbury University (Maryland).
-He is currently Chair of the Creative Writing Department and Director of the MFA Program at the Institute of American Indian Arts, where he has taught since 1990.
+He is currently Director of the MFA Program at the Institute of American Indian Arts, where he has taught since 1990.

 - West of New England , University of Montana (1983)

 - Lannan Literary Award(1998)